hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 * **Value Type:** A string-keyed map of values.

 The `variables` value within the [root namespace](#namespace-root) represents all of the variables that were set when creating the plan.

-As only root module variables when creating a plan, `variables` will only contain variables configured within the root module.
+This will only contain variables set for the root module.

 Note that unlike the [`default`][import-tfconfig-variables-default] value in the [`tfconfig` variables namespace][import-tfconfig-variables], primitive values